lmgmiranda/mmdb/README.md

-My Movie Database (MMDb)
+# My Movie Database (MMDb)
+*Detailed analysis of watched movies, using user data from Trakt account and movie data from OMDb and IMDb.*

-Structure
+## Structure
 - Sources:
 	- Trakt : Track what you watch and when
 	- OMDb : Open Movie Database